No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 That's not what the U.S. decided to do.

-The U.S. is repatriating the survivors of an alleged drug boat strike back to Colombia and Ecuador.
+Here from the Washington Post over the weekend, the U.S. is repatriating the survivors of an alleged drug boat strike back to Colombia and Ecuador.

 Quote, the United States is repatriating two alleged drug traffickers to Colombia and Ecuador after military forces attacked their vessel in the Caribbean Sea on Thursday.

-It is yet unclear if the multinational crew of alleged drug traffickers has ties to Venezuelan criminals or terrorism groups, but the release, the release of two detained suspects further undermines the administration's justifications, and suggests the crew was released to avoid extended legal scrutiny, experts said.
+It is yet unclear if the multinational crew of alleged drug traffickers has ties to Venezuelan criminals or terrorism groups, but the release, the release of two detained suspects further undermines the administration's justifications and suggests the crew was released to avoid extended legal scrutiny, experts said.

-And they picked them up, what would you have to do with them?
+What would you have to do with them?

 You'd have to charge them with crimes and bring them to an American court, charge them with crimes, give them due process, present evidence of their guilt, present evidence that these things that are being said about them really are true.